superguaricho/foxdot-mode/README.md

     (add-to-list 'load-path (expand-file-name "site-lisp/foxdot-mode" user-emacs-directory))
     (require 'foxdot-mode)
     (add-to-list 'auto-mode-alist '("\\.foxdot)?$" . foxdot-mode))
-    (add-hook 'foxdot-mode-hook 'foxdot-start-foxdot)
+    (add-hook 'foxdot-mode-hook 'foxdot\)

 Now, when I open a .foxdot file in Emacs, start FoxDot, creates a \*FoxDot\* process and I can write and evaluate my livecoding lines, seting the cursor over the line that I want execute and using the folowing keys:

-    C-c C-c (foxdot-run-line)
-    C-c  C-g (foxdot-run-line-and-go).
-This command send a line to the interpreter and advance the cursor to he next non blank line.
+    C-c C-c (foxdot-run-line) Send a line to the interpreter C-c  C-g (foxdot-run-line-and-go).
+Send a line to the interpreter and advance the cursor to the next non blank line.
     C-c b (foxdot-run-block).
 Send the block where is the cursor to the interpreter.
     C-c C-b (foxdot-run-block-and-go).
-Send the block where is the cursor to the interpreter and advance the cursor to he next non blank line.
-    C-c e (foxdot-execute-block).
-Send the paragraphe or block where is the cursor with echo to the interpreter.
-    C-c C-e (foxdot-execute-block-and-go).
-Send the paragraphe or block where is the cursor with echo to the interpreter and go to the next non blank line.
+Send the current block to the interpreter and advance to the next non blank line.
-    C-c C-r (foxdot-run-region).
-Send the selected region to the interpreter.
     C-c n (foxdot-run-block-by-lines).
 Send a block line by line.
     C-c o (foxdot-run-block-by-lines-and-go).
 Send a block line by line and go to next non empty line.
     C-c C-a (foxdot-clear-foxdot).
 Clear the foxdot interpreter screen.